 - The restructuring and succession planning for family owned businesses and related estate planning.

 - Charitable giving, including establishing charitable remainder trusts.

 Jim has always been active in the community and has served on a number of charitable and community boards.
 He resides in Edgewood, Kentucky with his wife and has three children and nine grandchildren.
 He serves on the board of the Freestore Foodbank; Baptist Life Communities, Inc; Northern Kentucky Volunteer Lawyers, and the Northern Kentucky Chamber of Commerce Board of Advisors.
+Jim was appointed as a Kenton County representative to the Tri-County Economic Development Corporation (Tri-ED).
 Jim also annually leads a mission trip to Jacob’s Ladder, a residential community in Jamaica for severely disabled adults operated by Mustard Seed Communities, where his team has been constructing new residencies.